 What is a second charge mortgage and how do they work?

-Most homeowners have a mortgage, but you may be able to take out a second mortgage on your property to access extra cash.
+Even if you are still paying off your mortgage, you may be able to take out a second mortgage on your property to access extra cash.

 What is a second-charge mortgage?

-A second-charge mortgage is a type of secured loan of more than £1,000 you can take out if you already have a mortgage on your property.
+A second-charge mortgage is a type of secured loan you can take out if you already have a mortgage on your property.
+Loans are usually available from £1,000.

-It isn’t a ‘top-up’ loan from your current lender but a new loan from a different one.
+It’s not a ‘top-up’ from your existing lender; it’s a new loan with a different lender.

-While you must be a property owner to take out a second-charge mortgage, you don’t necessarily have to be living permanently in the property you’re securing the loan against.
+Although you do need to own property to take out a second-charge mortgage, you don’t necessarily have to be living in it permanently.

 How does a second-charge mortgage work?